MaxThom/mir/book/src/using_mir/device_sdk.md

     └── schema.proto
 ```

 - `mir.proto`: contains Mir metadata.
 This file should be copy pasted from the [Mir Repository](https://github.com/MaxThom/mir/blob/main/pkgs/device/proto/mir/device/v1/mir.proto) or generated from the CLI.
-It is important to respect the file structure for this one
+It is important to respect the file structure for this one.
 - `schema.proto`: contains your device schema.
 This file and more should be created by you.

 schema.proto